 Navigating Range Disadvantage as the 3-Bettor

 Picture this: We’re playing a NL500 6-max cash game, and we’ve won a few pots, now sitting 150bb deep.
 We look down at the beautiful K♣Q♣ in the BB, a suited match of royalty.
 The CO raises.
 It folds to us and we comfortably 3-bet to 12bb.
-Our opponent responds by flat-calling our 3-bet, and we take a flop.
+Our opponent responds by flat-calling our 3-bet, and we take a flop:

-- No backdoor clubs.
+- No backdoor club flush draws.

 - No backdoor straight draws.